 Almost six out of ten people running smaller businesses recognise they spend too much time working ‘in’ their enterprise rather than ‘on’ it, National Australia Bank has found.
 So, how can SMB owners reduce their administrative burden and free up precious time?

 Start by identifying where man hours are used.
 The least productive people in the workplace tend to spend more time in unnecessary meetings or put their efforts into meaningless production, a study by EY Australia shows.

 Cloud-based project management software and productivity tools, such as Wrike, Teamwork Projects and Evernote, could help.
 These allow staff to share files, track their time, handle budgets and invoices, plus they reduce the need for face-to-face meetings.

 Review your meeting cadence too to see where you could streamline – going from weekly status meetings to one a month could mean a time saving of three hours a month.
 That’s 36 hours across the year or 180 hours annually for a team of five.

 Three out of ten SMB bosses don’t use dedicated admin software because they believe it’s too costly, according to research for Sage.
 Roughly a quarter fear it will be time-consuming, while 16% expect it to be too complicated.

 In fact, these innovative tools are often available on free trials or short-term subscriptions.
 And they definitely save time.

-Aussie firms spend about a quarter of all administration time on accounting, while generating invoices and taxation come a close second, according to the Sage research.
-It’s estimated small and medium firms could claim back 120 dayscurrently dedicated to admin each year by automating day-to-day tasks such as accounts, back office processes and recruiting.
-Businesses that aren’t already using tech are wasting hours, days, even weeks needlessly.
+According to Sage's research, Aussie firms spend about a quarter of all administration time on accounting, while generating invoices and taxation come a close second.
+It’s estimated small and medium firms could claim back 120 days currently dedicated to admin each year by automating day-to-day tasks such as accounts, back office processes and recruiting.
+Companies that aren’t already using AI tools for small business are wasting hours, days, even weeks needlessly.

 Share the burden